j801h/j801h.github.io/_projects/fea.md

 <br>

-While not as visually striking as our original animation, due to the dramatically decreased &#x0394;T values and increased flowrates, this simulation is more now more in-line with realistic process operations.
+While not as visually striking as our original animation, due to the dramatically decreased &#x0394;T values and increased flowrates, this simulation is now more in-line with realistic process operations.
 Next, I will spot-check the process results and do a second pass of revisions, based on critiques outlined in my [LongForm GPT Prompting]( {% link _projects/zero-shot-repo-sharing.md %} ) project.

 <center><span style="font-size: 16px;"><<<<<<<<<<>>>>>>>>>></span></center>